dfherr/carchain/FEATURE_LIST.md

 * register car to ethereum blockchain
 * unregister car to the blockchain
 * offical accepts registration and provides licenseTag
-* search for registration data as insurance via owner data
+* search for registration data as insurance via evb number
 * search for owner data as police via licenseTag

 ### Additions